8 October, 2014

 Before you even begin taking a look at different stone and gravel options, it’s important to think about what challenges you’ll need your patio to meet.
 Do you have children?
 If so, finding a slip-proof surface may take priority, while constant exposure to sun and precipitation means finding fade-resistant and crack-free flooring options.
 Any outdoor furniture or patio dining sets will require a very flat, hard surface, and a stable, solid ground will create a barrier to block weed growth in most yards.
 Above all, you’ll need to make sure that a professional concrete slab or do-it-yourself sand-and-gravel foundation is laid down before you do any paving.

 Concrete is the easiest, most affordable patio-paving option out there.
-It comes in an almost infinite variety of colors, and can be stamped, dyed or acid washed, though any coating applied over the concrete will likely need to be reapplied every two years or so.
+By taking the time to look at somewhere like this Milwaukee Stamped Concrete Construction company, you will be able to see that this material comes in an almost infinite variety of colors, and can be stamped, dyed, or acid-washed.
+Though it is important to remember that any coating applied over the concrete will likely need to be reapplied every two years or so.
 Concrete does tend to show surface cracks and color wear more quickly than other options, but you can choose specific varieties that will better withstand specific types of weathering.

 While bricks are particularly porous and may crack in freezing weather, they are the most resistant to color fading.
 They are smaller than other pavers and consequently take more time to install, and moss can grow on them, making them extra slick.